-“A key objective of the cooking class is to build resiliency skills,” says Rebecca Noseworthy, a registered dietitian and project manager in the Joannah & Brian Lawson Centre for Child Nutrition, which helped fund the creation of nutrition content for the MD Program.
+“A key objective of the cooking class is to build resiliency skills,” says Rebecca Noseworthy, a registered dietitian who has worked with the Joannah & Brian Lawson Centre for Child Nutrition, which helped fund the creation of nutrition content for the MD Program.
 “These students have a long and stressful journey ahead in medical school and beyond, so they need to develop their ability to look after themselves.”

 The hope is that students will gain the skills and confidence to manage their eating habits long-term, which in turn should bolster their credibility when counselling patients about diet.
 “It’s important for medical students to obtain both knowledge and skills in nutrition, especially given patient interest in the topic.
 So we encourage them to practice what they preach,” says Noseworthy.

 That perspective has been mostly absent in Canadian medical schools for years.
 Professor John Sievenpiper, the lifestyle medicine lead for the MD Program, led a literature review and environmental scan in 2014 that found medical students and physicians across the country felt dissatisfied with their nutrition education in medical school and were unprepared to address nutrition-related topics with their patients.